Volleyball at the 2008 Summer Olympics – Women's tournament

 The women's tournament in volleyball at the 2008 Summer Olympics was held at Capital Indoor Stadium and Beijing Institute of Technology Gymnasium from 9 to 23 August 2008.

 The twelve competing teams were split equally into two pools of six teams.
-Each team played all other teams in their pool with the winning team gaining 2 points and the losing side 1 point.
+Each team played all other teams in their pool with the winning team gaining two points and the losing side earning one point.
 The top four teams from each pool progressed through to the quarterfinals.
 The rest of the tournament was a single-elimination bracket, with a bronze medal match held between the two semifinal losers.

-A total of 38 matches were played: 15 in each group, 4 quarterfinals, 2 semifinals, 1 bronze medal match, and 1 gold medal match.
+A total of 38 matches were played: 15 in each group, four quarterfinals, two semifinals, one bronze medal match, and one gold medal match.

+Brazil won its first gold by defeating United States in the final.

+China won bronze by winning against Cuba.